singnet/dev-portal/docs/products/DecentralizedAIPlatform/CLI/organization-setup-snet-cli/index.md

 # Organization setup via CLI

-## Publishing Organization on Blockchain using snet-cli
+## Publishing Organization on Blockchain using snet.cli

 ### Setting Metadata

-#### Create an Identity in snet-cli for Mainnet, if you already have an account with ether , then you can use it , as an example
+#### Create an Identity in snet.cli for Mainnet, if you already have an account with ether , then you can use it , as an example

 ```sh
 snet identity create test-user key --private-key <PVT-KEY> --network mainnet